SSG Cody Rice

 SSG Rice underwent two years of rehabilitation at Walter Reed Medical Center and endured several surgeries.
 Building enough strength in his right leg was challenging, he says, but he is now more physically active on his prosthetic.

 Medically retired, Cody plays for the Wounded Warrior Amputee Softball Team.
 This activity gives him the opportunity to play the sport with other injured Veterans while also inspiring children with injuries and physical restrictions.
-He is also working on his bachelor’s degree and is a DJ on the weekends.
+He is also working on his bachelor’s degree.

 After a long day at school or on the field, Cody has difficulty relaxing in his own home.
 His current living situation is not wheelchair accessible, forcing him to balance on one leg, leaving him unsteady.
 In a specially adapted Homes For Our Troops home, Cody will be able to maneuver around every room with ease.
 Additionally, Cody’s wife Shanna will not have to worry about Cody’s safety while he is home alone.
 “I will be in my wheelchair more often as I get older.
 The free space in this new home will help me raise a family,” he says.